 down the valley is still clearly visible to this day

-We drove onwards and upwards, passing through spectacular wild scenery and reached the Park Headquarters situated at around 4050m where we found the gates firmly closed and despite asking we were refused permission to enter due to the current dangerous state of the volcano.
+We drove onwards and upwards, passing through spectacularly wild scenery and reached the Park Headquarters situated at around 4050m where we found the gates firmly closed and despite asking we were refused permission to enter due to the current dangerous state of the volcano.

 However all was not lost as the area around the park headquarters was known to be one of the best locations to encounter a Buffy Helmetcrest.
 It was now quite cold with a strong wind blowing and dust storms whirling about due to the dry conditions and I could distinctly feel the effects of the high altitude as my breathing became more laboured, a sharp ache troubled my forehead and I had to slow down markedly in order to function.